nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/01_nosqlbench/index.md

 of users and practice around this project so that everyone in the NoSQL ecosystem can benefit from common concepts and understanding and reliable patterns of use.

+## Scalable User Experience

+NoSQLBench endeavors to be valuable to all users.
+We do this by making it easy for you, our user, to do just what you need without worrying about the rest.
+If you need to do something simple, it should be simple to find the right settings and just do it.
+If you need something more sophisticated, then you should be able to find what you need with a reasonable amount of effort and no surprises.

+That is the core design principle behind NoSQLBench.
+We hope you like it.